-New Zealand spinach or Warrigal Greens is a spinach plant originating in Australasia, its natural range extending from the North Island of New Zealand, through southern Australia and along the east coast of the continent to the subtropics, as far north as the town of Rockhampton.
+New Zealand spinach or Warrigal greens is a spinach-like plant originating in the southern hemisphere, where it occurs on New Zealand's North Island and the east coast of Australia, extending from the coastal southeast to the town of Rockhampton.

 It is a short-lived perennial up to 50 cm (1.6 ft) tall, with a low-lying, sprawling, creeping habit of soft stems radiating up to 2 meters (6.6 ft) outward from the centre.

 The leaves are arrowhead-shaped, 7 to 10 cm (2.8 to 4 in) long, soft, succulent and medium green.
 Fine hairs on the surface and the stems give the plant a fuzzy, glistening appearance.

 The flowers are small, yellow and arise from the leaf bases throughout the year.
 They are bisexual, with both male and female parts but require bees or other insects for pollination.
 The pollinated flowers are followed by angular, bell-shaped fruit up to 1.25 cm (0.5 in) long, with pointed horns, becoming dark brown when mature and with three or more small seed inside.

 The young leaves and stems were an important vegetable in the diet of Australia's and New Zealand's native people long before Europeans arrived.
 Though still eaten today, its use is overshadowed by non-native species such as English spinach.
 It is now cultivated on a limited scale in home gardens and is sometimes available as a niche vegetable at farmer's markets.

 Unlike English spinach, it is suited to be grown in warm climates with high summer temperatures and is slow-bolting (a reduced tendency to flower).
 This helped encourage its introduction and cultivation as a spinach crop in upland areas in the Philippines and some Central and South American countries.